Badminton at the 2016 Summer Olympics – Women's singles

 The badminton women's singles tournament at the 2016 Summer Olympics took place from 11 to 20 August at Riocentro - Pavilion 4.
 The seeding was decided on 21 July 2016.

-The event was won by then two-time reigning world champion Carolina Marín of Spain who defeated P. V. Sindhu of India in the final.
-Nozomi Okuhara of Japan won the bronze medal after China's Li Xuerui was forced to withdraw.
-This was the first medal of any colour for Spain in Olympic badminton and this was also the first time that China failed to make to the podium since 1996.
+Spain's Carolina Marín defeated India's P. V. Sindhu in the final, 19–21, 21–12, 21–15, to win the gold medal in women's singles badminton at the 2016 Summer Olympics.
+This was the first medal of any colour for Spain in Olympic badminton, the first and only gold medal for a female non-Asian player.
+This was India's second consecutive medal in the event, after Saina Nehwal became the first Olympic badminton medalist from India in 2012.
+Nozomi Okuhara of Japan won the bronze medal after reigning gold medalist Li Xuerui from China was forced to withdraw due to a knee injury.
+This marked the first time that China failed to make to the podium in Olympics badminton since 1996.

 Competition format

 The tournament started with a group phase round-robin followed by a knockout stage.

 Seeds

 A total of 13 players were given seeds.